cosmos/sdk-tutorials/blog/tutorial/01-index.md

 ```

-## Launch
+## Launch the Application

-Now we are ready to build and start our app and create some posts.
+Now you are ready to build and start the app and create some posts.

-To launch your application run:
+To launch the application run:

 ```
 starport serve